TEAM APPLICATIONS FOR 2026 ARE OPEN!

 /sport

-Ahead of the FIFA World Cup 2022, 28 teams, from 24 countries, are representing street children across this globe at the Street Child World Cup 2022.
-13 girls team and 15 boys team came together to participate in an international football tournament, a festival of arts and a congress, to champion the rights of underserved children worldwide.
+Ahead of the FIFA World Cup 2022, 28 teams, from 24 countries, representing street children across this globe came together for Street Child World Cup 2022 in Qatar.
+13 girls team and 15 boys team participated in an international football tournament, a festival of arts and a congress, to champion the rights of underserved children worldwide.

 /advocacy